top of page

 • Aesthetic Appeal: Bifacial panels can have a sleeker appearance since they may be frameless or have a translucent backsheet, which may be more visually appealing to some customers.

-Cons of Bifacial Solar Modules:
+Cons of Bifacial Solar Panel Installations:

 • Higher Initial Cost: Bifacial solar panels tend to be more expensive than traditional monofacial panels due to increased module costs and possibly requiring more expensive solar racking systems.
 The additional cost can deter some installations, especially those prioritizing a lower solar system cost.